Courage to Change (song)

 "Courage to Change" is a song by Australian singer-songwriter Sia, released on 24 September 2020 through Monkey Puzzle and Atlantic Records.
-It is taken from her album, Music – Songs from and Inspired by the Motion Picture, which features songs from musical film Music, co-written and directed by herself.
-It is the second single from the album, following "Together".
+It is taken from her ninth studio album, Music – Songs from and Inspired by the Motion Picture, which features songs from musical film Music, co-written and directed by herself.
+It is the second single from the album, following the lead single, "Together".

 Release and promotion

 "Courage to Change" is the second single released from Sia's ninth studio album, Music – Songs from and Inspired by the Motion Picture, which features songs written, by Sia, for and inspired by musical film Music.
 The album was released on 12 February 2021 in connection with the release of Music.

 The single was announced on Sia's social media accounts on 23 September 2020, the day before its release.
 Sia performed "Courage to Change" at the 2020 Billboard Music Awards on 14 October 2020 and at the NRJ Music Awards on 5 September.
 A lyric video for the track premiered on 11 January 2021.
 The Michael Calfan remix of the song was released on 10 June 2022.